 This a great park to spot a big bull elk or bighorn sheep.
 In addition to the spectacular peaks, the park boasts gorgeous valleys perfect for hiking or snowshoeing.

-Rocky Mountain sees most of their visitors during the summer months, but the park is a spectacular sight in the winter months.
-That's also when you'll see less visitors due to temperatures dropping down into the teens.
-The only downside to planning a trip in winter is the unpredictable weather conditions can sometimes close down roads.
+Rocky Mountain sees most of its visitors during the summer months, but the park is a spectacular sight in the winter months.
+That's also when you'll see fewer visitors due to temperatures dropping down into the teens.
+The only downside to planning a trip in winter is the unpredictable weather conditions that can sometimes close down roads.

 Zion National Park